Used and loved by millions

 Common error

-Avoid using "in the interim" and "in the meantime" interchangeably without considering context.
-While similar, "in the interim" often implies a more formal or planned temporary measure, whereas "in the meantime" can be more general.
-Choose the phrase that best fits the level of formality required.
+While "in the interim" and "in the meantime" are similar, "in the interim" often implies a more formal or structured context.
+Avoid using "in the interim" in very casual conversations where "in the meantime" might sound more natural.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru